ukgov-equality-hub/smc-son/documentation/Maps.md

 # Maps

-Maps use the **D3** along with files `map.js`, `map-labels.js`, `map.css` and `data-utils.js` to generate interactive maps.
+Maps use the **D3** library along with files `map.js`, `map-labels.js`, `map.css` and `data-utils.js` to generate interactive maps.
 Maps are created by including the relevant javascript files in the page and placing a placeholder `div` element with a `map-container` css class on the page of the required map size, then initialising a `Choropleth` object.

 ### Required files